 4: When you start a new character, you decide right away what his or her primary profession is - warrior, ranger, necromancer, elementalist, mesmer, or monk.
 During your time in the first "pre-searing" map you get the opportunity to "try out" all the secondary professions before you need to choose one permanently.
 As this involves quests and rewards you don't otherwise get, why not try them all?
 Do every quest you can (signified by a pale green exclamation mark over an NPC's head) before you take up the offer from Sir Tydus and enter the Academy - once you enter, there is no going back, and you'll soon arrive in the main, larger, "post-searing" world.
 Some quests give you money, some give you special skills that you would otherwise have to buy from a skills trainer - and they all give you experience.
 You shouldn't enter the Academy until you are at least level six, or you'll find your early post-searing quests rather hard, and won't have enough cash and materials to get good new armour!

-you need for the third and fourth slots, for 100 gold each - or a guild member with access to that location will be glad to fetch them for you.
+5: In pre-searing, you can only expand your available inventory size by obtaining a five-square pouch to go in the second slot - the collector Brownlow just outside the gate, by the resurrection shrine, will give you one in exchange for five skale fins, and other collectors offer them as well.
+In post-searing, when you reach Yak's Bend the merchant there will sell you the two five-square bags you need for the third and fourth slots, for 100 gold each - or a guild member with access to that location will be glad to fetch them for you.
 Any merchant will sell you a "rune of expansion" for 500 gold - double-click on it, and click on the bag, and it will expand to ten squares.

 6: The two armour sellers in (post-searing) Ascalon offer different grades of armour - Banoit's is cheap and not as good as Corwen's, so try to get armour from Corwen if you can afford it.
 Some collectors offer armour in exchange for items like singed gargoyle skulls, ornate grawl necklaces, and fetid carapaces, but it isn't as good as Corwen's armour, which is the same type as offered in Yak's Bend, so will last you a long time.
 Other later outposts offer better armour - the Crafter just outside Sanctum Cay is well worth visiting before you go to the crystal desert.
 Just leave Sanctum Cay by its portal, and keep close to the wall on the left and you shouldn't need to fight anything, you will soon reach him.
 His armour, though the choice is limited, is very nearly as good as Droknar's Forge armour, and better than any you'll find in the desert itself.